google/syzkaller/docs/syscall_descriptions_syntax.md

 	direction (in/out/inout)
 "string": a zero-terminated memory buffer (no pointer indirection implied), type-options:
-	either a string value in quotes for constant strings (e.g. "foo"), or a reference to string flags,
-	optionally followed by a buffer size (string values will be padded with \x00 to that size) "stringnoz": a non-zero-terminated memory buffer (no pointer indirection implied), type-options: either a string value in quotes for constant strings (e.g. "foo"), or a reference to string flags,
+	either a string value in quotes for constant strings (e.g. "foo"), or a reference to string flags (special value `filename` produces file names), optionally followed by a buffer size (string values will be padded with \x00 to that size) "stringnoz": a non-zero-terminated memory buffer (no pointer indirection implied), type-options: either a string value in quotes for constant strings (e.g. "foo"), or a reference to string flags,
-"filename": a file/link/dir name, no pointer indirection implied,
-	in most cases you want `ptr[in, filename]`, type-options: static size (optional)
 "fileoff": offset within a file
 "len": length of another field (for array it is number of elements), type-options:
 	argname of the object